 Do you struggle to work because of your bipolar disorder?
 You may qualify for monthly disability benefits.
-About 13% of people received disability in 2020 because of their mental health, including about 5% of people with bipolar disorder or a similar condition.

 It’s possible to get disability benefits for bipolar disorder if your condition leaves you unable to work.
 Another sign you may qualify for disability is that you have a hard time managing your own day-to-day care.

 However, the SSA has strict criteria for people with bipolar disorder.
-You may find it difficult to qualify for benefits, especially if you aren’t regularly a therapist each week and a psychiatrist at least monthly.
+You may find it difficult to qualify for benefits, especially if you aren’t regularly seeing a therapist each week and a psychiatrist at least monthly.

 Having legal representation can also boost your chance of success.
 Consider finding a disability lawyer if you plan to apply for benefits.